-I can’t help but recall some of the great typos I’ve seen—or didn’t see—throughout my career at the ASPCA.
-There was the time we ran a photo essay on dogs in our children’s magazine.
-Oh, we got the provenance right for the tallest breed—but instead of the stately Irish wolfhound, we gave the crown to the scrappy ol’ terrier.
-It didn’t help that the associate art director made that image disproportionately larger than any other on the page, so the terrier wound up looking three times the size of a German shepherd.
+We’ve all made some zingers.
+Even though it was more than 15 years ago, I can still see myself holding the proofs for the photo spread on dogs for our children’s publication.
+We got the provenance right for the tallest breed—but instead of the stately Irish wolfhound, we gave the crown to the scrappy lil’ terrier.
+It didn’t help that the accompanying image was disproportionately larger than any other on the page, so the mighty terrier wound up looking 3 times the size of the German shepherd.

 A Little Help from Your Friends (and Coworkers)

-Doesn’t matter if you have more experience writing and editing and approving copy than anyone else on staff…it’s always smart to run everything by a second set of eyes.
-If you can’t find a willing coworker, enlist a friend.
-A friend can be especially invaluable in reading copy that’s about, say, a new service or program you’re launching—he or she won’t have insider knowledge of the program that a coworker would, and thus could be a better barometer of how clearly and effectively you’re communicating.
+Doesn’t matter if you have a ton of experience writing and editing and approving copy… run everything by a second set of eyes.
+If you can’t find a coworker, enlist a friend—if possible, one not directly involved in the animal sheltering field.
+She probably won’t have insider knowledge of, say, intake procedures or your application for foster volunteers that a coworker would, and could be a better barometer of how clearly and effectively you’re communicating.

 Spell Check=Your Frenemy

 Spell checking programs can be invaluable in catching errors—just take care you’re truly comprehending the suggested edits and not just automatically hitting Ignore…or was that Change All?
 OOPS!
 Some programs may introduce outdated grammatical conventions—i.e. they will change “he” and “she” in reference to an individual animal to “it”—so again, look carefully if they flag your copy for bad grammar.